yycjs/javascript-testing/README.md

 - It is a lot of work!
 Needs to be maintained
 - Can be daunting if it isn't done from the beginning.

+---

+## TDD Protip

-Recommendation: Write TDD acceptance/functional tests.
+__PROTIP:__ Write TDD acceptance/functional tests.
 Then write unit/integration tests as you define your implementation.

 ---